tea2code/make-it-hit/README.md

 Every object has the following attributes:

 - colliding -- If set to true other objects can collide with this object.
 If set to false another object would go through.
 Default true.
 Boolean.
-- mass -- The mass of the circle.
+- mass -- The mass of the object.
 Read chapter "Force".
 Default 0.
 Integer.
 - x -- The x-component of the center.
 Integer.
 Required.
 - y -- The y-component of the center.
 Integer.
 Required.